-- Keep a record of what your child is reading.
+- Have fun with word play.
+Tell jokes with puns, and play games that involve words, like Scrabble, Boggle and hangman.
+Do crossword puzzles together. - Keep a record of what your child is reading.
 Use an incentive chart to help encourage more reading, or keep a reading diary or simple list.
 Encourage writing.
 Reading and writing go together.
 Children can practice their writing skills by making lists, keeping a journal, making a catalogue of their collections, or writing to friends and family. - Visit the library, and create one at home.
 Get your child a library card as soon as you can.
-Make a library visit part of your weekly routine. - Be a role mode!!
+Make a library visit part of your weekly routine. - Be a role model!
 One of the most important things is for children to see their parents enjoying reading.
 If children see their parents and family members reading books, newspapers, and magazines, they'll learn that reading is important and valuable.

-Form 5 Reading List
+Form 3 Reading List